Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Block Withholding Attacks

+As we assume $\alpha+\beta<0.5$, we only plot the regions satisfying the condition.
+It is clear that an increasing $\alpha$ and $\gamma$ also increases the normalized revenue ratio for the adversary whereas the relationship of the normalized adversarial revenue ratio with respect to the pool size $\beta$ is not that straightforward when $\gamma=0.5$ and $\alpha$ small.
+As we proved earlier, the revenue ratio of the honest miners outside the pool as well as that of the adversary increases under this attack, hence their normalized revenue is always above $1$.
+Thus, the honest pool miners burden all the losses in terms of the revenue ratio.

-In \figref{fig::block_prof_diff}, we pick $\alpha=0.2$, $\beta=0.25$ and $\gamma_c=0.5$ and present the normalized revenue changes of block withholding attack with dashed lines when the adversary picks $p_1$ and $p_2$ values that maximize its revenue ratio $\rho$.
+In \figref{fig::block_prof_diff}, we pick $\alpha=0.2$, $\beta=0.2$ and $\gamma=0.1$ and present the normalized revenue changes of each miner type under PAW-Type-B attack with dashed lines when the adversary picks $p_1$ and $p_2$ values that maximize its revenue ratio $\rho$.
 It is clear that the honest pool miners make losses for all epochs whereas the adversary and the honest miners outside the pool make losses only in the first epoch.
-Notice that the normalized revenue change of the honest miners outside the pool has a higher slope than the normalized revenue change of the adversary.
+Notice that the normalized revenue change of the honest miners outside the pool has a higher slope than the normalized revenue change of the adversary, i.e., their normalized revenue ratio is the highest.
 In other words, after the first epoch, the honest miners outside the pool make more profit per computational power than the adversary.
 Hence, eventually, the revenue per computational power of the honest miners outside the pool surpasses that of the adversary.
 Note that, instead of picking $p_1$ and $p_2$ maximizing $\rho$, if the adversary maximizes $\frac{\rho}{\rho_{rest}}$, this makes sure that, it has more profit per computational power than any other miner but less than what it gets if it were to maximize $\rho$.
-We display the normalized revenue changes with square markers when the adversary picks $p_1$ and $p_2$ values that maximize $\rho/\rho_{rest}$.
+We display the normalized revenue changes with square markers when the adversary picks $p_1$ and $p_2$ values that maximize $\rho/\rho_{rest}$ and makes sure that the adversary has the highest profit per computational power among all miners.